davideastmond/newsaggregator/readme.md

   - Any user (regardless if signed in) can search ad hoc for news articles by date and by topic.
 - #### UI Responsive

-- #### Saved Articles
+- #### Bookmarked Articles
   - Authenticated users can save articles for reading later.
   - Authenticated users can remove articles from their bookmark list
+    #### Cache Implementation
+    - Caching system introduced to keep track of saved bookmarks across feed, news and headline pages, minimizing use of database.

 ### Future Feature ideas
 - caching of favorite articles so as to minimize hits to the database.
 - ad hoc custom searches with multiple search topics